Higher Laminations and Affine Buildings: Laminations for the space

-Whereas before we were interested in virtual positive configurations, we now are interested in these families.
-Note that we lose some degrees of freedom in passing from the former to the latter because we forget the data of the $\lambda_i$.
-It is as if we were considering equivalence classes of virtual positive configurations modulo the action of $\Lambda$.
-These families can be thought of as a configuration $p_1, \dots, p_n$ with the data of a cone inside the building attached to each $p_i$.
-We can take as representatives of this family any $p'_1, \dots, p'_n$, where $p'_i$ is in the cone corresponding to $p_i$.
+\begin{definition} A {\it positive configuration of cones} in the affine building consists of $n$ cones of points $Q_1, Q_2, \dots, Q_n$, where each $Q_i$ is based at $q_i^0$.
+If we have a set of representative elements $q_i \in Q_i$, we will say that the positive configuration of points $q_1, \dots, q_n$ is contained in the positive configuration of cones $Q_1, \dots, Q_n$, or that $q_1, \dots, q_n$ is a representative positive configuration of points inside the positive configuration of cones $Q_1, \dots, Q_n$. \end{definition}

+\begin{rmk} $Q_i$ is exactly the set of points that comes from the action of the moniod $\Lambda_+$ on $q_i^0$. \end{rmk}

+Whereas before we were interested in virtual positive configurations, we now are interested in these positive configurations of cones.

-We will consider these families of positive configurations up to equivalence.
-We define two families of configurations to be equivalent if they contain some configurations $p_1, p_2, \dots, p_n$ and $q_1, q_2, \dots, q_n$ which are equivalent in the sense we defined previously.
+We will consider these positive configurations of cones up to equivalence.
+We define two configurations of cones $P_i$ and $Q_i$ to be equivalent if they contain {\it some} representative configurations $p_1, p_2, \dots, p_n$ and $q_1, q_2, \dots, q_n$ which are equivalent in the previous sense (which we defined when discussing laminations for the $\A$ space).
+Let us elaborate on this.
+Consider the configurations of sub-cones of of the configurations of cones $P_i$ and $Q_i$ based at $p_i$ and $q_i$ respectively.
+Then the corresponding representative configurations of points within these sub-cones are all equivalent, by our previous analysis of actions of $\Lambda^+$ on positive configurations of points in the affine building.
+Thus we are really studying the {\em asymptotics} of these cones.

+Note that we lose some degrees of freedom in passing from virtual configurations to configurations of cones because we forget the data of the $\lambda_i$.
+It is as if we were considering equivalence classes of virtual positive configurations of $n$ points modulo the action of $\Lambda^n$.